premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 Engine is saved to unet.trt
 ```

-Now let’s move to the inference part with deserializing `unet.trt` let’s define a class named `TRTModel` which will help us load the tensorRT engine file:
+Now let’s move to the inference part with deserializing `unet.trt`.
+We will use the `TRTModel` class from [x-stable-diffusion](https://github.com/stochasticai/x-stable-diffusion/blob/main/TensorRT/trt_model.py) snippet below for loading the TensorRT engine file.

+Now for the inference part, let’s define a custom diffusion model class and use it:

 ```python
 import torch